-Which city is cheaper, Hong Kong or Beijing?
+Which place is cheaper, Hong Kong or Beijing?

 These are the overall average travel costs for the two destinations.